rakhimov/scram/doc/uncertainty_analysis.rst

 Uncertainty analysis employs Monte Carlo simulations to calculate the uncertainty propagation in probabilities [UA]_.
 For Monte Carlo simulations,
-SCRAM uses `MT 19937`_ Mersenne Twister Pseudo-random number generator.
+SCRAM uses `MT 19937`_ Mersenne Twister Pseudo-random number generator provided by the C++ standard library.
-Mersenne Twister PRNG is well tested and well suited for Monte Carlo simulations.
+Mersenne Twister PRNG is considered well tested and well suited for Monte Carlo simulations.

+Given the same parameters for SCRAM simulations, the same results are expected across runs on the same platforms.
+However, the same results across platforms and library implementations are not guaranteed.
-Given the same parameters for SCRAM simulations, the same results are expected across different platforms and PRNG implementations thanks to the standard specifications for MT 19937 in C++.
+Even though the PRNG produces the same stable sequence across different platforms and PRNG implementations thanks to the standard specifications for MT 19937 in C++, the implementation of statistical distributions is library specific and not guaranteed to produce the same results across platforms.

-The seed of the PRNG is usually the system time at the runtime, but this parameter can be fixed by a user, for example, to test the analysis tool.
+The default seed of the PRNG is 5489 (C++ specification), but this parameter can be changed by a user, for example, to test the analysis tool.

 .. _MT 19937: https://en.wikipedia.org/wiki/Mersenne_twister